BESSY: BESSY II

 Experiments at BESSY II are in the fields of X-ray absorption spectroscopy, Photoemission spectroscopy, Photoemission electron microscopy, X-ray microscopy, Infrared spectroscopy, femtosecond slicing, X-ray lithography, and protein structure analysis.

 BESSY maintains a close co-operation with other synchrotron sources in the world, most notably with DESY in Hamburg.

 Operation of BESSY II was interrupted on 15 June 2023 because of a cyberattack.
 The emission of light was restored at the beginning of July, but initially only for Physikalisch Technische Bundesanstalt.

+BESSY III

+BESSY III is the planned 4th-generation successor to the BESSY II light source in Berlin-Adlershof.
+Conceptualized as a "Materials Discovery Facility," it is designed to be a transformative tool for research into the energy transition, quantum materials, and climate-neutral technologies.
+By specializing in the soft and "tender" X-ray range, BESSY III will offer spectral brilliance and coherence orders of magnitude higher than its predecessor, enabling the observation of chemical and physical processes with unprecedented precision.

+The facility utilizes a modern Multi-Bend Achromat (MBA) lattice design and is being developed with a focus on sustainability, integrating energy-efficient operation and AI-driven automation from the start.
+This project is a collaborative effort with national metrology partners to maintain world-leading standards in material characterization and high-precision measurement.